Q: What is AWS Migration Hub?

 Q: How do I use AWS Migration Hub when migrating applications?

-After you’ve created one or more application groupings from servers discovered using AWS discovery tools or discovered by starting to migrate using an integrated migration tool, you can start or continue to migrate the server or database outside Migration Hub.
+After you’ve created one or more application groupings from servers discovered using AWS discovery tools or by starting to migrate using an integrated migration tool, you can start or continue to migrate the server or database outside Migration Hub.
 Return to Migration Hub to view the migration status of each resource in the application.

 Q: Does AWS Migration Hub automatically migrate my applications for me?